mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 code.
 Um, but he'd seen me driving the IDE.
 He knew that I knew how to use intelligent idea.
 He knew that I knew how to demonstrate that to other people.
 So like he didn't need to interview me.

 **Michaela:**: [00:33:04] What I really find interesting is that you repeatedly sad that.
 You are trying to prove that you're belonging somehow where you are.
 Right.
 And I have the same feeling.
 I mean, I'm, I'm in technology in 15 years and.
 I have the constant feeding still now.
 Right?
 Like I did my bachelor's in computer science.
 I did my master's in computer science.
-I have a PhD in software engineering and **Trisha:**: [00:33:28] still am like, yes, **Michaela:**: [00:33:30] I know what I'm talking about.
+I have a PhD in software engineering and

+**Trisha:**: [00:33:28] still am like, yes,

+**Michaela:**: [00:33:30] I know what I'm talking about.
 I can program.
 And I'm still like, learning like a maniac right now.
 For example, I'm refreshing my Java script knowledge.
 Right.
 I'm learning a new language.
 I'm learning now, Peyton, because I feel like with Java and teashop, I'm outdated.
 Right.
 And I want.
-I have this feeling that I have to prove that I belong over and over and over again on one hand, it's it's **Trisha:**: [00:33:51] a little bit tiresome, I feel, but on the other hand it also keeps
+I have this feeling that I have to prove that I belong over and over and over again on one hand, it's it's

+**Trisha:**: [00:33:51] a little bit tiresome, I feel, but on the other hand it also keeps

 **Michaela:**: [00:33:54] you sharp, but yeah, I find it really interesting that you are also expressing that a little bit.
 When, when you're talking about how, how you behaved over the last 20

 **Trisha:**: [00:34:04] years, I feel over the last five years, certainly since I've been at JetBrains.
 A lot of that feeling has gone away in a good way.
 And part of that is because I've been presenting at conferences now for seven years.
-Um, having a little bit of famous, quite helpful, because you don't have to prove yourself when people come up and say, Oh, you're **Trisha:**, gee, I saw you talking about, but I don't have to start with I'm Tricia.
+Um, having a little bit of famous, quite helpful, because you don't have to prove yourself when people come up and say, Oh, you're Trisha, gee, I saw you talking about, but I don't have to start with I'm Tricia.
 I am a real programmer, right?
 Yeah.
 So I built up that portfolio is a public portfolio.
 So that, that does help.
 I do a bunch of screencasts now as well on